-We proceed to evaluate the formulas for amplitudes of Riemann surface as described in Section~\ref{sec:2area}.
-Firstly, for the case of vanishing genus and with at least one hole we have from (\ref{eq:assocgen0ampla}),
+We proceed to evaluate the formulas for amplitudes of Riemann surface as described in Proposition~\ref{prop:genus0a} of Section~\ref{sec:2area}.
+Firstly, for the case of vanishing genus and with at least one hole we have from relation~(\ref{eq:assocgen0ampla}),

 This is clearly well-defined on $\cH_C^\ds\tens\cdots\tens\cH_C^\ds$.
-For the sphere we find with expression (\ref{eq:assocsphereampla}),
+For the sphere we find with expression~(\ref{eq:assocsphereampla}),